ayonli/deno-tools/README.md

 - Hover over underlined issues to see detailed information and quick fixes.
 - Use "Fix Current File" to apply all available auto-fixes at once.
 - Linting respects your `deno.json` configuration for included/excluded files and rules.
-- Only works with TypeScript and JavaScript files.
+- Disable `noUnusedLocals` and `noUnusedParameters` compiler options in `tsconfig.json` in favor of the `no-unused-vars` linting rule.

 ### Performance